valerio-bozzolan/CategoryToolbox/README.md

 As every MediaWiki extension.
 It obviusly needs Scribunto in order to extend Lua.

 ## Lua entry points
-To know if the `Foo` page from namespace zero in in the `Category name` category:
+To know if the `Foo` page from namespace zero in in the `Category:Category name`:

-    mw.ext.cattools.categoryHasPage('Category name', 0, 'Foo')
+    local is = mw.ext.cattools.categoryHasPage('Category name', 0, 'Foo')

+To retrieve all the sub-categories of `Category:Category name`):

+    --                                   Namespace of categories ↓
+    local pages = mw.ext.cattools.categoryPages('Category name', 14)
+    for _, page in pairs( pages )
+	-- page.id:    Page ID (numeric)
+        -- page.ns:    Namespace (numeric)
+	-- page.title: Page title without prefix (string)
+	-- page.type:  Page type ('page', 'subcat' or 'file') end

 ## License
 Copyright (C) 2017 Valerio Bozzolan